 This group is a unique experience in providing the necessary intensity of repetition of each child's communication goals.
-In order to encourage generalization and academic readiness, treatment targets are practiced across science, math, engineering, literacy, art, and movement activities.
+Treatment targets are practiced across science, math, engineering, literacy, art, and movement activities in order to encourage generalization and academic readiness.

 Kelly incorporates the evidence-based complexity approach and multimodal DTTC (Dynamic-Tactile, Temporal, Cueing).
-Kelly, along with the Wayne State and Eastern Michigan graduate interns she instructs, uses a large variety of cues to visually and motorically teach sounds.
-The most effective cues have been those invented for individual children.
+She, along with the Wayne State and Eastern Michigan graduate interns, use a large variety of cues to visually and motorically teach sounds.
+The most effective cues have been those invented for the individual child.

-These school to university collaborations have resulted in increased attention and generalization opportunities for children at Barnes.
+These school to university collaborations have resulted in increased attention and generalization to others for children at Barnes.
 This support has empowered us to maintain the highest level of intervention standards.

 Whether the child's impairment is mild or severe, a close partnership with family members and fellow interventionists leads to success.
 Kelly looks forward to being a member of your child's intervention team.